 The building complex is delineated towards the train lines by the slabs of the laboratory and the parking garage.
 These three elements merge into a very functional and yet peaceful structure that integrates perfectly into the surroundings.

 The key concept of the general design of the building was to guarantee optimal performance, assuring minimum distances between functions and offering a clear overview of the structure and organization of the building.
 At the same time, it was also necessary to response to the requirements of the plot and its surroundings, and to the extreme complexity of a phased implementation.
 One of the main ideas was to integrate open green spaces throughout the building that would provide both natural light and a touch of nature.

 These “pocket parks”, designed with different sizes and textures, offer a place for quiet contemplation and relaxation for staff, patients and families.
 These green areas also are known to have therapeutic qualities, by boosting rehabilitation and the well-being of its users.

-The planning of extension of the Salzburg Regional Hospital has already started and the first phase of the project is due to be completed in first quarter of 2015.
 Architects: Atelier Thomas Pucher Location: Salzburg, Austria Team: Thomas Pucher, Klaus Hohsner, Erich Ranegger, C.Matthias Kügler, Claus Michael Plasencia-Suarez, Robert Lamprecht, Daniel Kotrasch, Hannes Stöffler, Dorota Nagowska, Erich Ranegger, Elisabeth Maria Weber Type: Hospital Status: 1st prize International Competition Area: 89 000 m² GFA